aephiday25/wa-auto/README.md

 # wa-auto

-Send automatic notification from R to your WhatsApp from Twilio API.
+Send automatic notification from R to your WhatsApp from <a href='https://twilio.com' target='_blank'>Twilio</a> API.

 First, you need to sign up and create Twilio account.
 You will get ACCOUNT SID and AUTH TOKEN.
 You maybe need to copy and Save these auth to your local R project so R can send the notification.